Ayon-SSP/Artical_temp/README.md

 # Multiple Decorators in Python

-In simple terms, if a function has multiple decorators we call it as chain of function decorators.<br>
+In simple terms, If a function has multiple decorators we call it as chain of function decorators.<br>
 **Prerequisites Decorators in python**
 #### code structure for Multiple Decorators in python
 ```